ThaDafinser/Piwik-IntranetGeoIP/README.md

 See the file `piwik/plugins/IntranetGeoIp/data.php` or see the readme on github https://github.com/ThaDafinser/IntranetGeoIp

 __Performance optimization__
-Since we are in an intranet enviroment, we disable a lot of plugins...
 Disable the ***Provider (Core)*** plugin, since you dont need it!
 Read here the section about Tracker performance http://piwik.org/docs/optimize-how-to/#configure-your-server-for-speed